open-telemetry/opentelemetry-specification/specification/common/common.md

 #### Exempt Entities

-Attributes which belong to Metrics MUST NOT implement the aforementioned limits at ths time as discussed in
+Attributes, which belong to Metrics, are exempt from the limits described above at this time, as discussed in
 [Metrics Attribute Limits](../metrics/sdk.md#attribute-limits).